Brentford sign Eriksen on six-month deal

 Brentford have signed Denmark and former Tottenham midfielder Christian Eriksen on a six-month deal.

-Eriksen has not played since collapsing on the field and suffering a cardiac arrest during Denmark's match against Finland at Euro 2020 last June.
+Eriksen has not played since suffering a cardiac arrest during Denmark's match against Finland at Euro 2020 last June.

 He was subsequently fitted with an implanted cardioverter-defibrillator (ICD) - a type of pacemaker.